Table of Contents

 Gautama soon began preaching his philosophy across different parts of the country.
 Eventually, the first community of Buddhist monks was established.
 The monks traveled along the Silk Road, a network of routes connecting the East and the West.
 As a result, it allowed them to bring Buddhism to other lands.

-These monks carried mandalas as they traveled, bringing the practice of creating the art to other parts of Asia.
+These monks carried mandalas as they traveled, spreading the art form to other parts of Asia.
 While the earliest evidence of simple mandala art dates to the first century B. C., they appeared in regions such as Japan, China, and Tibet by the fourth century.

 How are mandalas created?